grpc/grpc-swift/Sources/GRPCReflectionService/Documentation.docc/ReflectionServiceTutorial.md

   to the `.proto` file to generate reflection data
   for: [`Sources/Examples/HelloWorld/Model/helloworld.proto`][helloworld-proto].
 - The `proto_path` flag is the path to search for imports: `Sources/Examples/HelloWorld/Model`.
+- The 'grpc-swift_opt' flag allows us to list options for the Swift generator.
-- To generate only the reflection data set: `Client=false,Server=false,ReflectionData=true`.
+  To generate only the reflection data set: `Client=false,Server=false,ReflectionData=true`.
 - The `grpc-swift_out` flag is used to set the path of the directory where the generated file will be located: `Sources/Examples/ReflectionService/Generated`.